wp-plugins/chat/readme.txt

 Tested up to: 3.1.2
 Stable tag: trunk

-Easily add a chat to your blog.
-Allows your readers to chat with you or each other.
+Add chat to your blog.
+Chat with your readers and let them chat with each other.

 == Description ==

 Start communicating!
 Bring live, two-way chat to your site.
-Host your own live chat sessions, interact with your visitors and boost your sales without needing any third party javascript or other code - works great with BuddyPress and multisite too.
+Host your own live chat sessions, interact with your visitors and boost your sales without needing any third party javascript or other code - works great with BuddyPress and Multisite too.

 = You can use Chat lite to... =
-* Add a site-wide chat in the bottom corner
+* Add a site-wide chat window in the bottom corner of your site
 * Add chat to any blog post or page
 * Answer support questions
 * Promote web services or products
 * Increase the ability for members of your social network to connect

 = Get Started Quickly =
-Separate chat windows are added easily to any post or page in WordPress through a new button added to the built-in editor.
+Separate chat windows are added  to any post or page in WordPress through a new button added to the built-in editor.

 = Integrate With Your Theme =
 The Chat Lite Plugin gives you full control over the colors and sizes of your chats.
 Get exactly the look and feel you want!